slabstech/gaganyatri.com/_posts/tldr/2022/2022-07-30-software-architect-elevator-gregor-hohpe.md

   * Helps to understand whether a vendors and our worldviews align

-### TODO for Kotlin Project
-  * UML Diagram for Interactions - Plant UML plugin
-  * Diagram for Docker multi stage build- Before and now
-  * Map Library dependencies
-  * jwt.io replacement script
-  * Code sample
-  * RFC -sonarqube

-### TODO - For Self
-- Start using Diagrams instead of Bullet points to present knowledge
-- Make diagram indicating purpose of each project,
-- How are they connected to S Labs Solutions and what is its guiding philosophy

 ### Books
 * [Thinking Fast and Slow, Daniel Kahnemann](https://amzn.to/3zn0AhU)